e-i-o/etp/README.md

 **There is NO sandboxing!
 All solutions, generators, checkers etc. run with the same permissions as your user account.
 Don't run malicious solutions with these tools!**

+## Usage:

+`etp generate` generates the input tests and the correct outputs.
+`etp run` runs all solutions on all test cases.

 ## Installation

 1. Install [pipx](https://pipx.pypa.io/latest/installation/)